dmbarbour/glas/docs/GlasLangExt.md

 However, for tooling, it would be useful to support syntax highlighting, auto-formatting, simplification, projectional editing, code completion, documentation, tutorials, and so on.
 To support these features, language definitions should be extensible.

-To ensure extensibility, Glas will define a language as a record that minimally include the `parse` function.
-Other features may be added as-needed.
+To ensure extensibility, Glas will define a language as a record that minimally contains the `parse` function.
+This record may be freely extended with other features as-needed.

-## The Parse Function
+The parse function is parameterized by an abstract linear object, which provides methods to read input and construct abstract values.

+An object is passed to the `parse` function parameterized by compile-time environment,

+ combinators and

-An object is passed to the `parse` function providing methods for abstract constructors and parser combinators on the input stream.
+providing methods for abstract constructors and parser combinators on the input stream.

 The parser combinators will include several methods to simplify debugging, such as recording intentions, expectations, suspicions, proposed corrections.
 Thus, parsing can produce an annotated input.
 It's also easier to detect whether the full input was parsed, or detect ambiguity when composing choices.